DataDog/documentation/content/en/network_performance_monitoring/network_table.md

 | **Bandwidth** | The rate of bytes sent or received over a period.
 Measured in bytes per second, bidirectional. |
 | **Retransmits** | TCP is a connection-oriented protocol that guarantees in-order delivery of packets.
 Retransmits represent detected failures that are retransmitted to ensure delivery.
 Measured in count of retransmits from the `source`. |

-### Graph Settings

-On each graph, select the settings cog in the upper right corner of the graph to change the Y-axis scale or the graph type displayed:
+On each graph, select the settings cog in the upper right corner to change the Y-axis scale or the graph type displayed:

 {{< img src="network_performance_monitoring/network_table/graph_settings.png" alt="Graph settings" responsive="true" style="width:30%;">}}

 ### Table

-The network table breaks down the _Throughput_, _Bandwith_, and _Retransmits_ metrics between each _Source_ and _Destination_ defined with your queries:
+The network table breaks down the _Throughput_, _Bandwith_, and _Retransmits_ metrics between each _source_ and _destination_ defined by your context.

 {{< img src="network_performance_monitoring/network_table/data_table.png" alt="Data table" responsive="true" style="width:80%;">}}

 **Note**: Use the *Show Unresolved Flows* toggle in the upper right corner of the data table to displays network data for flows with only one _source_ or _destination_.

-Select any line from the data table to get more in depth monitoring of a given _source_ <=> _destination_ network flow:
+Select any line from the data table to get more in depth monitoring of a given _source_ <=> _destination_ flow:

 {{< img src="network_performance_monitoring/network_table/flow_details.png" alt="Flow Details" responsive="true" style="width:80%;">}}